 Dealing with health insurance can be tedious and confusing, which is why our office tries to minimize that stress by handling it for you.
 We want to make sure our patients have the behind the scenes information on insurance billing to strengthen their understanding.
 When scheduling with an Elixia provider you will be asked if you would like to use insurance or “self-pay.”
-If you’re choosing to use insurance, all insurance information will be gathered prior to the first visit so that we can contact your insurance company to determine eligibility and coverage.
+If you’re choosing to apply for UK EHIC, all insurance information will be gathered prior to the first visit so that we can contact your insurance company to determine eligibility and coverage.
 Unfortunately, insurance companies do not guarantee their quote of benefits, so our office cannot guarantee we have received the correct information.
 It is important that patients familiarize themselves with their insurance plans by calling the insurance.

 As the patient, you will not need to submit a bill (also known as a claim), unless you are using an Out of Network provider.
 If you are seeing an In Network provider, we will set up everything for you and submit a claim for each visit.
 The charge will be a co-pay or a percentage of the visit according to your benefits, your deductible, or a combination of these.
 After the visit, a claim will be sent to your insurance company from our office.
 The claim tells the company your diagnosis and the treatment received in our office.
 The company processes this information and creates an “explanation of benefits” or an E.O.B.
 A copy of this explanation is sent to our office and to you.